-Each Class A volunteer/coach to participate in any Special Olympics activity, shall have on file in VMS an approved application for participation which includes: Volunteer Class A registration, Protective Behaviors, concussion training, volunteer orientation, and the communicable disease waiver.
+Each Class A volunteer/coach to participate in any Special Olympics activity, shall have on file in the Volunteer Management System an approved application for participation which includes: Volunteer Class A registration, Protective Behaviors, concussion training, volunteer orientation, and the communicable disease waiver.
 These requirements will be valid for three years from the date they are completed.